znsio/specmatic-documentation/documentation/soap.md

     - [Namespace prefixes](#namespace-prefixes)
     - [Order of the nodes](#order-of-the-nodes)
     - [Sample projects](#sample-projects)

+SOAP contracts can be generated in two ways.

+## 1. Generate the contract from a WSDL file

+The command for this is:

+`specmatic import wsdl path/to/wsdlfile.wsdl`

+This command will generate a spec file from the wsdl, which you can use for stubbing or running contract tests.

+## 2. Manually

 The syntax for XML payloads can be found on the [Language](/documentation/language.html) page.
 Here, we will see how you can use it to define SOAP contracts.